 Natural ice should be at least 4 – 6 inches thick to skate.
 You can test the ice with an auger or ax.

 Stay warm by dressing in layers, especially when ice skating for long periods of time.
 Items of clothing to consider: thermal underwear, fleece or wool, and wind and waterproof outerwear.
 To be fully prepared, leave extra clothes, food and water in your car.
 If sunny, also consider wearing sunscreen and sunglasses.
-More on gearing up for the outdoors.

 Use proper equipment.